[2024] From classic to hidden gems! Recommended Dates in Kyoto...

 The exhibition area on the second floor is sure to be a great place to visit with people of any age to see nostalgic software and game consoles.
 The contents were so extensive that fans could spend an entire day there.

 In the experience space on the first floor, there are many games that can be enjoyed by everyone from adults to children, with varying degrees of difficulty.
-There are about 4 to 5 games that can be played for 10 coins.
-With a café and a selection of souvenirs, this was a highly satisfying outing spot that could be enjoyed from morning till night!
+Even the games that look simple are so deep that you will lose track of time and get hooked!
+With a café and a selection of souvenirs, this was a highly satisfying outing spot that could be enjoyed from morning to night!

 <Rates